dubucalma/MERFISH_Cell_Cell_Interactions/Readme.md

 Each table summarizes the number of neighbor relationships between all pairs of cell types.

-In the script `Compute_frequency_randomization_layers.R` the randomization is done separately for each bin ("upper", "deeper"): instead of one global set of permutations, `Compute_frequency_randomization()` is called once per bin, so `Randomization_per_bin` stores a list of results split by layer (upper vs deeper).
+In the script `compute_randomization/Compute_frequency_randomization_layers.R` the randomization is done separately for each bin ("upper", "deeper"): instead of one global set of permutations, `Compute_frequency_randomization()` is called once per bin, so `Randomization_per_bin` stores a list of results split by layer (upper vs deeper).
 <br>